ekholme/brain/content/Kettlebell Complexes.md

 *do this with a single heavy KB*
 - clean & press (RH)
 - clean & press (LH)
-- clean to B-stance front rack squat (RH)
+- clean to B-stance 3 reps front rack squat (RH)
-- clean to B-stance front rack squat (LH)
+- clean to B-stance 3 reps front rack squat (LH)

 *to make this a full workout, do AMRAP style, with a short break every 3ish rounds*